 Partial or complete certification must be accomplished under the following regulations and must be requested as outlined below.

-- Requests for certification should be submitted to the Graduation Office when the student is qualified to transfer to the California State University System (CSU). - At the time a certification request is submitted a request for a transcript must be submitted in the Graduation Office.
+- Requests for certification should be submitted to the Graduation Office when the student is qualified to transfer to the California State University system (CSU). - A REAL PROPERTY AND A REAL PROPERTY.